-Competition in the credit card industry may result in a decline in ability to generate new credit card receivables.
-This may result in the payment of principal earlier or later than the scheduled principal payment date.
+Competition in the credit card industry may result in a decline in JPMorgan Chase Bank's ability to generate new credit card receivables and this may result in the payment of principal earlier or later than the scheduled principal payment date.

 The credit card industry is highly competitive.
 As new credit card companies enter the market and companies try to expand their market share, effective advertising, target marketing and pricing strategies grow in importance.
+Additionally, the acceptance and use of other consumer loan products, such as buy now pay later products, has increased significantly in recent years.
 JPMorgan Chase Bank's ability to compete in this environment will affect its ability to generate new credit card receivables and might also affect payment patterns on the credit card receivables.
-If the rate at which JPMorgan Chase Bank generates new credit card receivables declines significantly, JPMorgan Chase Bank might be unable to transfer additional credit card receivables to Chase Card Funding and through Chase Card Funding to the issuing entity or to maintain the balance of any collateral certificates held by the issuing entity and a payout event for a collateral certificate, if applicable, or an early amortization event could occur, resulting in payment of principal sooner than expected.
+If the rate at which JPMorgan Chase Bank generates new credit card receivables declines significantly, JPMorgan Chase Bank might be unable to transfer additional credit card receivables to Chase Card Funding and through Chase Card Funding to the issuing entity, or an early amortization event could occur, resulting in payment of principal sooner than expected.
 If the rate at which JPMorgan Chase Bank generates new credit card receivables decreases significantly at a time when noteholders are scheduled to receive principal, noteholders might receive principal more slowly than planned.